 Why analyze types of power and authority and explore political processes in the United States and abroad?

+Why did these uprisings occur in such rapid succession in the same region of the world?
+In what ways did governments influence the society in these Middle Eastern nations?
 What is the difference between having power and having authority?
 In what ways does the government influence society, and vice versa?
 These are the types of questions that sociologists ask in relation to government and politics.
 In this module, we’ll strive to understand the essentials about the basic forms of government and explore the political process in the United States and globally.